-1 Background
+1. Background

-The Economic Regulation Authority (ERA) is responsible for administering the electricity licensing scheme under Part 2 of the Electricity Industry Act 2004 (Act).
-A business licensed by the ERA is required to comply with obligations prescribed by the Act and its associated regulations and codes.
+The Economic Regulation Authority is responsible for administering the electricity licensing scheme under Part 2 of the Electricity Industry Act 2004.

-Under section 11 and Schedule 1 of the Act, the ERA may determine licence terms and conditions, including requiring a licensee to provide to the ERA specified information in relation to the licence.
-Clause 16.1 of electricity distribution licences and electricity integrated regional licences states:
+Electricity licences contain terms and conditions, including a requirement for licensees to provide to the ERA specified information on matters relevant to the licence.
+Clause 4.5 of electricity distribution licences and electricity integrated regional licences states:

-The licensee must provide to the Authority, in the manner and form prescribed by the Authority, specified information on any matter relevant to the operation or enforcement of the licence, the operation of the licensing scheme provided for in Part 2 of the Act, or the performance of the Authority's functions under that Part
+The licensee must provide to the ERA, in the manner and form prescribed by the ERA, specified information on any matter relevant to the operation or enforcement of the licence, the operation of the licensing scheme provided for in Part 2 of the Act, or the performance of the ERA's functions under that Part.

-The obligation to provide performance data only applies to the holders of electricity distribution licences and electricity integrated regional licences who supply electricity to small use customers (customers who consume less than 160 MWh of electricity per year).
+The obligation to provide performance data only applies to the holders of electricity distribution licences and electricity integrated regional licences who supply electricity to small use customers (customers who consume not more than 160 MWh of electricity per year).